Table of Contents

 6. Lack of HR strategic planning

-A lack of strategic planning and focus within the HR function itself can lead to HR business partners being caught up in non-strategic work.
+A lack of strategic planning and focus within the HR function can leave HR business partners caught up in non-strategic work.
 Without a clear strategic plan that outlines the role and focus of HR business partners, they may default to addressing immediate operational needs.
 This is compounded if the HR department is seen primarily as an administrative or support function rather than a strategic partner.

 Solution: Establish formal HR strategies at enterprise and business unit/function/location levels with strong linkages between HR plans and business objectives/challenges.
 Engage leaders at each level to review and/or co-develop the HR plans to support their business.
-Ensure that appropriate performance metrics align the HR efforts with business and associated talent issues that the HRBP will address.
+Ensure that the performance metrics align HR efforts with the business and associated talent issues the HRBP will address.

 7. Cultural factors